Blog

 Why is reference data management important?

 Disorganized, incorrect, or inaccessible reference data can disrupt and delay business processes.
-Assigning the wrong code to a particular transaction can negatively impact billing, inventory counts and replenishment, or undermine the accuracy and destination of shipments.
+Assigning the wrong code to a particular transaction can negatively impact billing, inventory counts, and replenishment, or undermine the accuracy and destination of shipments.

 Why reference data management matters